 What about PSU and/or AzTech being part of ASU (or any other university)?

-NO!
-The point is to establish autonomy and not subsidize the expensive operations of ASU, NAU, & UA while providing healthy competition and more choices.
-A subsidiary or branch campus does not provide the necessary institutional independence, thereby resulting in manipulation and exploitation.
-As a recent example, "piggybacking" off ASU's name resulted in the loss of local control, as witnessed by the loss of programs and direction at the West & Polytechnic campuses.
-Local control is important as this allows philanthropists and the neighboring communities and municipalities to "take ownership", which may also include providing future fundraising and bonding towards university development.
-Furthermore, each university would have its own separate budget and local control of its curriculum without the power struggles that often arise when associating with another university.
+No, the point is to establish autonomy and not subsidize the expensive operations of ASU, NAU, & UA while providing healthy competition and greater choices.
+A branch campus or subsidiary does not provide the necessary institutional independence, thereby resulting in manipulation and exploitation.
+As a recent example, "piggybacking" off ASU's name resulted in the loss of academic programs, leadership, students, and appropriations funding at the West and Polytechnic campuses.
+In addition, universities do constrain enrollments at their branch campuses; however, PSU and AzTech could substantially increase their enrollments as free-standing state universities, thereby allowing additional appropriations dollars (per-pupil) to flow directly into PSU and AzTech, especially with enrollment caps at ASU and UA.

 Why not keep the existing ASU differentiated campus model?

-ASU is using these satellite campuses to establish a "mighty empire" by hoarding student enrollment and milking its state appropriations funding so as to satisfy a silly marketing slogan such as "the largest public university under a single administration" while having students on the remote campuses subsidize the expensive doctoral research programs and expensive parking structures located at the Tempe and Downtown Phoenix campuses.
+ASU is using the West & Poly campuses to establish a "mighty empire" by hoarding student enrollments and milking its state appropriations funding and federal financial aid dollars to satisfy a silly marketing slogan such as "the largest public research university under a single administration" or "nation's largest public university by enrollment" while having those students subsidize the costly doctoral research programs, intercollegiate athletics, and parking structures at the main campus in Tempe.
+ASU had also inflated student enrollments at certain campuses by manipulating its accounting of students attending other campuses and online programs.

 How is this different than ABOR's 2004-2005 proposal to separate ASU West?